-Combi boilers are becoming increasingly popular with homeowners in the UK, but are combi boilers better?
+Combi boilers are becoming increasingly popular with homeowners in the UK.
 Compact and space-saving, their key features and functions have made them an industry favourite.
 If your home currently has a more traditional style of heating i.e. a conventional boiler system, installing a new combi boiler could help to enhance and update your home heating and could potentially make your household a more comfortable place to live.
-Read on to find out more.
+Read on to find out whether a combi boiler could be a better choice for your home.

 Your existing system